Russian Revolution 1917

 Spartacus Educational

 This website is the work of John Simkin who started this website in 1997.
-You will notice it has many tabs at the top of the home page to guide you to different periods in world history.
+It has many tabs at the top of the home page to guide you to different periods in world history.

 Tips: Some websites have advertisements (or ads) which ask us to buy something or tell us to ‘click here’.
 It’s best to ignore these ads and focus on the information we’re looking for.